Call for Paper MCC 2017

 - Tools and methods for development and evaluation of multi-core systems

-There are two types of presentations at the workshop.
-The first one is a 20 minutes regular presentation of the current research work and the second one is 10 minutes short presentations of works already published in 2016 or later.
-Participants willing to give a 20 minutes presentation are asked to send an electronic version of a paper presenting original work that does not exceed four pages using the ACM proceedings format, http://www.acm.org/publications/proceedings-template, to https://easychair.org/conferences/?conf=mcc17.
+There are two types of papers eligible for submission.
+The first type is original research work and the second one refers to work already published in 2016 or later.
+Participants submitting original work are asked to send an electronic version of the paper that does not exceed four pages using the ACM proceedings format, http://www.acm.org/publications/proceedings-template, to https://easychair.org/conferences/?conf=mcc17.
 The same URL is used should you want to present an already published paper as described above.
 In that case, you need to clearly specify that the paper is already published and where the paper has been published.